graniticio/granitic/doc/ref/cfg-principles.md

 system.

 Finally, if multiple instances of your application are deployed to a single environment, an _instance_ layer may be required.
-This layer differentiates each instance and simply contain a unique name for each instance.
+This layer differentiates each instance and might simply contain a unique name for each instance.

 ## Configuration paths